RomeshAbeyawardena/MMT-Shop/Readme.md

 located in the same directory.

 #### Additional Notes
-The above Powershell files are not signed, you will need to temporarily allow execution of unsigned Powershell scripts using *Set-ExecutionPolicy* before running the aforementioned scripts.
+The above Powershell scripts are not signed, you will need to temporarily allow execution of unsigned Powershell scripts using *Set-ExecutionPolicy* before running the aforementioned scripts.

-Further information on this is available on the Microsoft Documentation website
+Further information on this is available on the Microsoft documentation website

 [Set-ExecutionPolicy (Microsoft.PowerShell.Security) - PowerShell](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.1)